Education in Israel: Higher education

 After secondary education, students are generally conscripted into the Israel Defense Forces (IDF), but may request a postponement of the conscription date to study at a pre-service Mechina, undertake a voluntary service year, or study in a college or university.
 Those who study in a university at this stage generally do so under a program called atuda, where part of the tuition for their bachelor's degree is paid for by the army.
 They are however obliged to sign a contract with the army extending their service by 2–3 years.

-Universities generally require a certain amount of bagrut matriculation units (as well as a certain grade average) and a good grade in the Psychometric Entrance Test, which is similar in many respects to the American SAT.
-The Open University of Israel accepts all applicants regardless of their academic history, though it still maintains high academic standards.
-All of Israel's nine public universities, and some of its colleges, are subsidized by the government, and students pay only a small part of the actual cost of tuition.
-Students who completed military service are entitled to a 90% discount on their first-year tuition fees.
-Further financial assistance is provided by student loans, grants, and scholarships approved by the Ministry of Education.